crabmusket/deno_sqlite_plugin/README.md

 ## When would I use this?

 Use this plugin whenever you would embed an SQLite database into any other program.
-It's essentially just a wrapper around (another wrapper around) the actual SQLite C code.
+It's essentially just a JavaScript wrapper around a Rust wrapper around the actual SQLite C code.

 [deno-sqlite](https://github.com/dyedgreen/deno-sqlite), which is awesome, works in browsers; this plugin _does not_.
 This plugin _does_ allow you to work with SQLite databases from the filesystem with all the durability and performance SQLite provides.